Categories

 June 27, 1693

 On This Date in TWISTED-HISTORY.com! in 1693 “The Ladies’ Mercury” was published by John Dunton in London.
 It was the first women’s magazine and contained a “question and answer” column that became known as the “Problem Page.”
-Many of the … Continue reading
+Many of the problems women had back then were the same as now.
+How to get a man … Continue reading

 Posted in 17th Century, Historical Facts